downlinko/downlinko.github.io/_posts/development/python/2018-10-01-download-install-anaconda-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/python/anaconda-installer-complete.png" alt="anaconda-installer-complete">

 You can now also install the Microsoft Visual Code editor.
 This is an optional step.
-In this tutorial we install Anaconda without Microsoft VSCode.
+In this guide, we install Anaconda without Microsoft VSCode.

 Click `Skip`.